LuNeder/Samantha/README.md

 - Account deletion, deleting all data:
     - The account will be completely deleted from Samantha, keeping no files of that account
     - A delay can be set (default: 30 days) before deleting the data, in case the user accidentally chooses the permanent deletion option.
+- Posts (for social media, etc)
+    - Create, edit or delete social media like posts.
+Posts will be saved as files (see below where they're stored), for now Samantha does not ship with a viewer.
+- Files (for file storage providers, etc)
+    - Files can be stored in the user's account, making possible the storage of files by the user.
+Samantha doesn't provides a file manager yet, but the files directory is created in the user's account.

 **THIS README IS STILL WORK IN PROGRESS**